njoubert/node-groupme/README.md

         });

-## Documentation
+## API Documentation

 The code itself is fairly terse and well-commented, and is the best place to go for the full API.

-Once we hit a stable release, we'll write up all the docs
+### Stateless

+Include it:

+    var api = require('groupme').Stateless;

+#### Groups

+    api.Groups.index(at, callback)

+List the authenticated user's active groups.

+    api.Groups.former(at, callback)

+List they groups you have left but can rejoin.

+    api.Groups.show(at, id, callback)

+Load a specific group.

+    api.Groups.create(at, opts, callback)

+Create a new group

+    api.Groups.update(at, id, opts, callback)

+Update a group after creation

+    api.Groups.destroy(at, id, callback)

+Disband a group.
+This action is only available to the group creator.

+#### Members

+#### Messages

+#### Likes

+#### Bots

+#### Users

+### IncomingStream

+In Progress.

+### ImageService

+In Progress.

+## Development

+I welcome pull requests, emails, bug reports and the like.

+That being said, this is not my full-time job.
+If you are using this as part of yours and want to take over as lead developer we can have that discussion.